deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

   case _: print('loading');
 }
 ```
-"when" with skipError: true only
+"when" with skipError: true only.

 Before:
 ```dart
 asyncValue.when(